Institute of Surgery — Valikhnovski Surgery Institute

 Rostyslav Valikhnovski

-Institute team
+Institute Team

 3D Clinic Tour

-Open 3D tour on clinic website →
+Open 3D tour on the clinic website →

 Social Mission